Ambatuchainn/AI-FINITY/README.md

 # How to Start this in your local and run all these commands
 git clone <this-repo> #clone this repo

-cd AI-FINITY  #Navigate into the project directory
+cd DeHockey  #Navigate into the project directory

 npm install #install all dependencies